 What is an Intravenous Pyelogram (IVP)?

 The IVP full form is Intravenous Pyelogram.
+IVP is also known as Intravenous Urogram (IVU).
 It is an X-Ray test which examines one’s kidneys and urinary tract.
 It requires a contrast liquid or dye to be injected into the veins to evaluate the kidneys, ureters and bladder.

 Intravenous is injecting something into the veins.
 Pyelogram, on the other hand, refers to the images of the internal structure of the kidneys and the tubes which start from the kidney to the bladder and the ureters.

-- When is an IVP Performed?
+Why is an IVP done?

-When is an IVP Performed?
+When is an X-Ray IVP Performed?

 - Bladder & Kidney Infections